Geography

 Autumn |

-In this unit students will discover the very distinct natural landscape of the UK which has been shaped over millions of years by a core set of geomorphic processes.
+Landscapes of the UK | In this unit students will focus on developing their understanding of the physical landscapes found within the United Kingdom.
 This theme gives learners an understanding of the physical geography of the UK, its key landscapes and the geomorphic processes which have driven the changes to UK landscapes.
-Case studies will be used to contextualise how climate, geology and human activity work in combination with geomorphic processes to shape two landscapes in the UK. | Students have detailed knowledge and understanding of geomorphic processes operating at different scales and how they are influenced by geology and climate.
+Case studies will be used to contextualise how climate, geology and human activity work in combination with geomorphic processes to shape two landscapes in the UK.
+Students will develop skills in analysing and interpreting geographical data related to UK landscapes. | Students have detailed knowledge and understanding of geomorphic processes operating at different scales and how they are influenced by geology and climate.
 Students can apply their knowledge to explain the formation of landforms and identify features beyond case study locations.
-They can evaluate the impact of human activity and how it works in combination with geomorphic processes to shape the landscape. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
+They can evaluate the impact of human activity and how it works in combination with geomorphic processes to shape the landscape. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students' understanding of the subject.
 Students will be assessed through exam style questions. |

 Autumn |

-This theme will develop an appreciation of the changes within UK society, its population and development.
-Case studies will be used to investigate the growth and/or decline of a place or region and to examine the character of a city in the UK, including the ways of life of the people who live in it. | Detailed knowledge and understanding of the UK’s diversity.
-Students will be able to apply their knowledge and explain the impacts of urban growth/decline beyond case study locations.
-Students have a clear understanding of urban trends in the UK and their consequences.
-Students have an understanding of the causes and the effects of, and responses to ageing population. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
+People of the UK | In this unit students will focus on developing their understanding of the human geography of the United Kingdom.
+This theme will develop an appreciation of the changes within the UK's society, its population and development.
+Students will learn about population distribution and density in the UK.
+They will gain knowledge of the diverse social and cultural characteristics within the UK.
+Case studies will be used to investigate the growth and/or decline of a place or region and to examine the character of a city in the UK, including the ways of life of the people who live in it.Students will study urban issues such as housing, transportation, sustainability and social inequalities within urban environments. | Students have a detailed knowledge and understanding of the UK’s diversity.
+Students display a deep knowledge of population distribution in the UK.Students have an understanding of the causes and the effects of, and responses to the ageing population. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students' understanding of the subject.
 Students will be assessed through exam style questions. |

 Spring |

-This theme provides students with a number of opportunities to engage with Geographical Skills and provides opportunities for local/UK fieldwork.
+UK Environmental Challenges | This theme provides students with a number of opportunities to engage with Geographical Skills and provides opportunities for local/UK fieldwork.
 Students will investigate the UK’s unique climate and hoe they can create extreme weather conditions.
 Students will gain an overview of how environments and ecosystems in the UK are used and modified by humans.
 They will gain understanding of energy supply in the UK and how it is affected by a number of factors. | Students can explain how air masses can cause extreme weather conditions in the UK.
 They have a clear knowledge and understanding of a UK flood event and they can explain the causes/effects of the flood as well as how they are managed.
 They can provide a clear explanation on how environments and ecosystems in the UK are used and modified by humans.
-They can justify reasons why non-renewable enegy should contribute to the UK’s future energy supply. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
+They can justify reasons why non-renewable energy should contribute to the UK’s future energy supply. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
 Students will be assessed on their knowledge and understanding through exam-style questions. |

 Summer |

-Students will investigate a variety of ecosystems that are spread across the world.
+Ecosystems of the Planet | Students will investigate a variety of ecosystems that are spread across the world.
 Students will identify that these ecosystems have a number of interacting components and characteristics.
 Students will focus on key studies on coral reefs (Andros Barrier) and tropical rainforests (Peruvian Amazon).
-Learners will examine both ecosystems in terms of their abiotic and biotic components, processes, cycles, their value to humans and how we can mitigate threats through sustainable management | Students will have a secure understanding of the components of ecosystems.
+Learners will examine both ecosystems in terms of their abiotic and biotic components, processes, cycles, their value to humans and how we can mitigate threats through sustainable management. | Students will have a secure understanding of the components of ecosystems.
 They have knowledge of the climate, plants and animals within different ecosystems.
 They will identify the location of tropical rainforests and warm water coral reefs.
 They have a secure knowledge and understanding of the processes that operate within tropical rainforests and coral reefs including nutrient and water cycles.
 Students can explain the value, threats to biodiversity and attempts to mitigate threats through sustainable management within tropical rainforests and coral reefs.
 Students will increasingly make connections between units of study, understanding the interactions between human and physical processes and applying understanding in unfamiliar contexts. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
 Students will be assessed on their skills, knowledge and understanding through a series of exam-style questions. |

 Summer |

-In this unit, students will have the opportunity to recap key areas in fieldwork investigation, from methodology and data collection to presentation and analysis.
+Fieldwork preparation | In this unit, students will have the opportunity to recap key areas in fieldwork investigation, from methodology and data collection to presentation and analysis.
 Students will be learning, practising and executing specific fieldwork techniques in order to be fully prepared for the fieldwork excursion. | Students will have a secure understanding of the process of a whole investigation, from hypothesis to conclusion.
 Students will meticulously collect data in the field as honestly as possible, create high quality data presentations using raw data, analyse the results respecting reliability and accuracy, interpret and conclude, linking back to the hypotheses.
 Students will advise on the future and possible follow-up investigations from the conclusions. | Students will be assessed on their on-going investigative work through formative questioning at every stage.
 A coursework-style approach will be used to assess students knowledge and understanding. |

 Year 11 Curriculum plans